rbms-bsc/DCRMR/_pages/Introduction/Introduction.md

 ### i.01.21 RDA, LC-PCC PS, and other cataloging documentation

-<a name="i.01.21.1">i.01.21.1</a> DCRMR is a revision of the *Descriptive Cataloging of Rare Materials* suite (DCRM) based on RDA and informed by the Library of Congress/Program for Cooperative Cataloging Policy Statements (LC-PCC PS).
-DCRMR deviates in substance from RDA and LC-PCC PS  only when required by the particular descriptive needs of rare materials.
+<a name="i.01.21.1">i.01.21.1</a> DCRMR is a revision of the *Descriptive Cataloging of Rare Materials* suite (DCRM) based on RDA.
+DCRMR deviates in substance from RDA only when required by the particular descriptive needs of rare materials.
 In matters of style, presentation, wording, and arrangement, DCRMR follows its own conventions.
+(Note: At this time, the Library of Congress/Program for Cooperative Cataloging Policy Statements (LC-PCC PS) are under development and not yet available for use.)

 <a name="i.01.21.2">i.01.21.2</a> DCRMR builds upon RDA data elements and guidelines.
 Some elements that have been deprecated and removed from the [RDA Toolkit](https://www.rdatoolkit.org/){:target="_blank"} have been retained in DCRMR for clarity.
 Refer to RDA for guidance and instructions on matters of description not covered in DCRMR.
 The relevant sections of RDA must be consulted for instructions governing name and title access points.
 DCRMR is independent of the LC-PCC Policy Statements and does not assume application of LC-PCC PS.